PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 PS> Invoke-OpenCover -OutputLog coverage.xml -OpenCoverPath $env:TEMP\OpenCover
 ```

+### Some notes if you are encountering issues

+`> Set-Location "C:\Path\to\powershell\build\dir"`

+make sure there are no spaces in the path, since they are not replaced with escape characters

+`> Install-OpenCover -TargetDirectory $env:TEMP -Force`

+If this throws an error:

+`The request was aborted: Could not create SSL/TLS secure channel.`

+try the following:

+`PS> [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12`

 ## Examining the code coverage data

 Once the code coverage test run is done, you'll want to examine the data: